Community radio: India

 On 16 November 2006, the government of India implemented new Community Radio Guidelines, which permit NGOs, educational institutions and agricultural institutions to own and operate community radio stations.
 By 30 November 2008, there were 38 operational community radio stations in the country.
 Of these, two are run by NGOs and the rest by educational institutions.

 The first community-based radio station licensed to an NGO (as distinct from campus-based radio) was launched on 15 October 2008, when Sangham Radio, licensed to Deccan Development Society, in Pastapur village, Medak district, Andhra Pradesh state went on the air at 11:00 am.
 Therefore, Sangham Radio, based on the policy guidelines, is second community radio station of India.
 Sangham Radio, which broadcasts on 90.4 MHz, is licensed to the Deccan Development Society (DDS) (an NGO which works with women's groups in approximately 75 villages in Andhra Pradesh).
 The community radio station is managed by "General" Narsamma and Algole Narsamma.

 Under the 2006 community radio policy, any not-for-profit "legal entity"—except individuals, political parties (and their affiliates), criminal and banned organizations—can apply for a CR license.
-The licence entitles them to operate a 100-watt (Effective Radiated Power) radio station, with a coverage area of approximately a 12-km radius.
+The licence entitles them to operate a 100-watt (Effective Radiated Power) radio station, with a coverage area of approximately a 12-km (7 mile) radius.
 A maximum antenna height of 30 meters is allowed.
 Community radio stations are expected to produce at least 50 percent of their programmes locally, as much as possible in the local language or dialect.
 The stress is on developmental programming, although there is no explicit ban on entertainment.
 News programmes are banned on community radio in India (as they are on commercial FM radio).
 However, the government has clarified that certain categories of news are permitted on radio, including sports news and commentaries, information on traffic and weather conditions, coverage of cultural events and festivals, information on academic events, public announcements pertaining to utilities such as electricity and the water supply, disaster warnings and health alerts.
 Five minutes of advertising per hour is allowed on community radio.
 Sponsored programs are not allowed, except when the program is sponsored by the government at the local or state level.

 In a given license area, the Wireless Planning and Coordination (WPC) wing of the MoCIT reserves only three frequencies for community radio.
 This reservation is informally done and the WPC does not have any official communication or guidelines with respect to spectrum allocation for community radio in the FM band.
 The WPC follows a channel separation of 800 kHz in India.
 This means that if a radio station is allotted 90.4 MHz in a given license area, then the next available frequency is 91.2 MHz.
-Further, once a radio station is allotted a frequency by the WPC, that particular frequency is blocked for a radius of 100 kilometers.
+Further, once a radio station is allotted a frequency by the WPC, that particular frequency is blocked for a radius of 100 kilometers (60 miles).